• Skip to primary navigation

 You can get this information by contacting the institute that requires your IELTS certificate.

-What’s the Difference Between the Academic and General Training Reading Test?
+What’s the Difference Between the Academic and General Training Reading Tests?

-The types of question that you receive in the Academic exam are exactly the same as the question types that you get in the General Training exam.
+The types of questions you receive in the Academic exam are the same as the types you get in the General Training exam.
 However, the passages of text that you must read are different.

 General Training students will have to read a combination of long and short texts of both a general and work-specific nature.
 In comparison, Academic students must interact with three long texts of an academic nature.